Rights to Light VAT on Compensation

 Opting to tax can therefore provide a substantial benefit in some circumstances, such as in the event that the property has been subject to extensive refurbishment, with its associated costs.

-Rights of Light Compensation to Commercial Premises that have exercised the option to tax is liable to VAT at the standard rate.
+Rights to Light Compensation to Commercial Premises that have exercised the option to tax is liable to VAT at the standard rate.

-As a general rule, rights of light compensation should be calculated to exclude VAT.
+As a general rule, rights to light compensation should be calculated to exclude VAT.

 Should compensation be due to commercial premises that have opted to tax, the value of VAT is payable to HMRC, and recoverable by a VAT registered developer.